javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/07-new-function/article.md

 **If `new Function` had access to outer variables, it would have problems with minifiers.**

+Besides, such code would be architecturally bad and prone to errors.

 To pass something to a function, created as `new Function`, we should use its arguments.

 ## Summary